frederic-perez/AmE-dictionary/data/idioms.md

 __put in (one’) two cents’ worth__ To share one’s opinion or point of view for whatever it may be worth, generally when it is unasked for. _I find Jeff’s husband a bit trying at times.
 He always insists on putting in his two cents’ worth whether we want his opinion or not!_
 __put it there__ :astonished: Shake my hand.
 As in greeting or in agreement to a deal. _A: “50 dollars is my final offer for the computer.”
 B: “I wish I could get more for it, but you win.
 Put it there!”_ _Hey, John, put it there!
 I haven’t seen you in a donkey’s age!_
 __put off by someone or something__ :four: Distressed or repelled by someone or something. _I was really put off by your behavior.
 We were all put off by the unfairness of the rules._
+__put on the brakes__ To slow down, impede, or stop one’s activity or progress. _We had to put on the brakes when we found out investors were pulling out of the company._
 __put our heads together__ To discuss or plan something together with other people.
 __put out__ :two::hammer: _Put out the fires._
 __put that demon to rest__